lasdf1234/en/documentation/Networking/ALB/User-Agreements/Product-Terms-of-Service.md

 7.3.4.
 You understand and fully recognize that although JD Cloud has established (and will continue to improve according to the development of technology) necessary technical measures to protect against the matters or acts harmful to cyber security (hereinafter referred to as such acts) including computer viruses, network intrusions, attack damages (including but not limited to DDOS), etc., Security matters or actions (collectively referred to as such behaviors), however given the limitations and relativity of cyber security technology and the unpredictability of such acts, JD Cloud may decide to suspend or terminate the services if your website encounter such acts and bring harms to JD Cloud or JD Cloud’s other networks or servers (including but not limited to local and foreign and international networks, servers, etc.), or affect the smooth communications between JD Cloud and the Internet or between JD Cloud specific and networks and servers and internal smooth communication within JD Cloud.
 If the services are terminated, the service charge will be calculated based on the actual services provided, and you still shall pay the service charge you have not paid (if any).

 7.3.5.
-JD Cloud may notify you in advance of terminating these Service Terms by announcing on [JD Cloud] (http://www.jdcloud.com/), sending you intra-website notices or notices in written form.
+JD Cloud may notify you in advance of terminating these Service Terms by announcing on [JD Cloud](http://www.jdcloud.com/), sending you intra-website notices or notices in written form.
 At that time, JD Cloud shall refund the amount you have paid but not consumed to your JD Cloud account.

 ## 8. Liability for Breach of Terms ##
 8.1.
 Any Party to these Service Terms shall be liable for breach of Terms in accordance with the law.